bet4it/udbserver/README.md

 # udbserver - Unicorn Emulator Debug Server

-When you do emulation with [Unicorn Engine](https://www.unicorn-engine.org/), do you want to inspect the inner state during every step?

-`udbserver` is a plugin for Unicorn, provides a debug server which implements [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html).
-You can connect it by a `GDB` client and do debugging as what you do on real program.
+`udbserver` is a debugging plugin for [Unicorn Engine](https://www.unicorn-engine.org/) that implements the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html).

-`udbserver` can be used as a crate by Rust program, but it also provides a C library and bindings for other languages.
-You can use it inside most Unicorn based projects!
+It enables GDB-compatible debugging capabilities for Unicorn-based emulation projects, allowing you to inspect and control the emulation state through a GDB client.

 ## Features